This article has links to products and services we love, which we may make commission from.

 Read our HMY Britannia review here.

-Pop into Ocean Terminal to pick up a souvenir from the Leith Collective which sells craft by local artists.
+Pop into Ocean Terminal to pick up a souvenir from the Leith Collective, which sells crafts by local artists.

 Depending on the time, you can continue on with option two or head straight to the final leg of the weekend in Edinburgh plans for today, Holyrood Park.